$G$-colorings of posets, coverings and presentations of the fundamental group: Abstract

 \section{Abstract}

 We introduce the notion of a coloring of a poset, which consists of a labeling of the edges in its Hasse diagram by elements in a given group $G$.
-We use $G$-colorings to study covering maps of posets and, consequently, to describe combinatorially the regular coverings of polyhedra.
-We obtain in this way concrete presentations of their fundamental group, different and more suitable than the characterization given by edge-paths.
-We also use $G$-colorings to handle and compute the homology of regular coverings and the second homotopy group of CW-complexes and posets.
-As applications, we obtain explicit formulae, based on colorings, for the computation of $\pi_2$ of two-dimensional complexes, we prove a generalization of Hurewicz theorem, relating the homotopy and homology of non-necessarily simply-connected complexes, and derive results on asphericity for two-dimensional complexes and group presentations.
+We use $G$-colorings to describe the covering maps of posets and present a new method based on colorings to obtain concrete and simple presentations of the fundamental group of polyhedra.